 I am an undergraduate studying Computational Linguistics at the University of Potsdam.

-My main interests are artificial intelligence (especially deep neural networks), dialogue systems, machine translation, sentiment analysis, speech recognition and speech synthesis.
+My main interests include affective computing, artificial intelligence (especially deep neural networks), dialogue systems, machine translation, sentiment analysis, speech recognition and speech synthesis.

-I'm working as a student assistant at "Zentrum für Allgemeine Sprachwissenschaft" for the group "SIGames" which seeks to provide empirical basis for the comparison of major theories of scalar implicature in complex sentences by designing and conducting
+I'm working as a student assistant at "Leibniz-Zentrum Allgemeine Sprachwissenschaft (ZAS)" for the group "SIGames" which seeks to provide empirical basis for the comparison of major theories of scalar implicature in complex sentences by designing and conducting

 My main task is designing and implementing these experiments.